- In short

 The Day is not one central trademarked brand and everyone is free to communicate as they wish.
 This creates inconsistency but this is the cost to bear for large ownership.

 *Consultations on the name with activists in 120 countries have concluded that the reference to hobbits might be clever for some parts of the world, but were seen elsewhere as an imposition of Western values.
-In many places where people are facing daily life threats, this proposal was considered highly inappropriate.

 - What activists say about the Day